 Your website is an extension of your brand, an expression of your business and industry.
 It comes naturally to want to present the best image possible to the audience.
 A good web design can make the difference between a potential customer spending time and money on your page or a visitor stopping by for a brief moment, leaving after a short visit.

-To make sure that your webs designer understands that, I recommend reading this post to learn some basic aspects about website design.
+To make sure that your web designer understands that, I recommend reading this post to learn some basic aspects of website design.
 Thus, you’ll manage to facilitate the communication and eliminate the frustration of unsatisfying results delivered by your designer.

 Statistics show that 90% of internet users are using multiple screens simultaneously.
 Also, when they visit a site that doesn't load properly on their handheld device consider that the business simply doesn’t care about them.

 We can all agree that usability and mobile responsiveness play important roles in website design, but there are many other factors to consider.
 Here are some key aspects that concern the basic web design concepts that influence sales and conversion rates.